-Launched in late 2009, this exciting and entertaining way to workout lets you download exercise programs from the internet, including those designed by pro trainer Jillian Michaels, as well as event train for 5K races or full marathons, run virtual competitions against other runners, and follow along a world tour of interesting routes.
+Launched in late 2009, this exciting and entertaining way to work out lets you download exercise programs from the internet, including those designed by pro trainer Jillian Michaels, as well as event train for 5K races or full marathons, run virtual competitions against other runners, and follow along a world tour of interesting routes.

 You can choose from many pre-drawn maps, including some of the most famous marathon courses in big cities, or map your own course route.
 Once the route is set, switch to Street View and start your run as you watch the scenery of a city or country trail on the screen, as if you were actually there.

 There are still a few technical issues getting resolved with the innovative iFit Live and the browser.
-Users report that the feature has some bugs, for example, in the set-up utility with MacIntosh computers, and some treadmills have a sluggish lapse in download speeds for the data sent to the firmware.
+Users report that the feature has some bugs, for example, in the set-up utility with Mac computers, and some treadmills have a sluggish lapse in download speeds for the data sent to the firmware.
 These are known issues that are addressed in a warning at iFit.